humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

     var me = Person("Nicholas");

 In this code, `this` is `undefined` when the `Person` constructor is called without `new`.
-Since you can&#8217;t assign a property to `undefined`, this code throws an error.
+Since you can't assign a property to `undefined`, this code throws an error.
 In non-strict mode, `this` would be coerced to the global and so `name` would be assigned as a global variable.

 ### No duplicates

-It can be quite easy to duplicate properties in objects or named arguments in functions if you&#8217;ve been doing a lot of coding.
+It can be quite easy to duplicate properties in objects or named arguments in functions if you've been doing a lot of coding.
 Strict mode throws an error when it comes across either pattern:

     // Error in strict mode - duplicate arguments function doSomething(value1, value2, value1) {